AlessioQuercia/AlessioQuercia/README.md

     <img src="https://img.shields.io/badge/Discord-7289DA?style=flat&logo=discord&logoColor=white">
   </a> -->

-I am currently a PhD student in Computer Science at RWTH Aachen and Forschungszentrum Jülich with focus on Deep Learning, Computer Vision and Transfer Learning.
-I am supervised by Prof. Ira Assent, from the Department of Computer Science at Aarhus University, Denmark.
+I am a PhD Student in Computer Science at RWTH Aachen University and a Research Assistant in Machine Learning and Data Analytics at Forschungszentrum Jülich.
+I am jointly supervised by Prof. Ira Assent, from the Dept. of Computer Science at Aarhus University, and Prof. Hanno Scharr, from the Dept. of Computer Science at RWTH Aachen University.

+My research interests include Deep Learning, Transfer Learning, Meta-Learning, Representation Learning, Reinforcement Learning, and Neuroevolution.
+In general, I am interested in Computer Vision applications to real-world problems.
+Currently, my focus is on Transfer Learning applied to medical problems.

 <!-- <div align="center">
   <a href="https://git.io/typing-svg">